Guided Exercise: Application High Availability with Kubernetes

 Explore how the

-attribute affects crashing pods.Observe the behavior of a slow-starting application that has no configured probes.
+restartPolicyattribute affects crashing pods.Observe the behavior of a slow-starting application that has no configured probes.

 Use a deployment to scale the application, and observe the behavior of a broken pod.

-command to prepare your system for this exercise.
+As the student user on the workstation machine, use the lab command to prepare your system for this exercise.

 This command ensures that the following conditions are true: